Mortal Kombat: Deadly Alliance: Release

 To help promote the game, American rock band Adema recorded a song for the game titled "Immortal" and made a music video for it that featured Scorpion.
 The song was used in many of the game's commercials.
-The music video is included in the game's extras and a short live video taken from Adema's performance at the 2002 Electronic Entertainment Expo.
-Mortal Kombat: Deadly Alliance was released in the United Kingdom on Valentine's Day 2003.
+The music video is included in the game's extras, along with a short live video from Adema's 2002 E3 performance.
+Mortal Kombat: Deadly Alliance was released in the UK on Valentine's Day 2003.
 One special ad had a girl hugging her boyfriend, and as she pulled away, there were bloody handprints where her hands had been on his back.

-Mortal Kombat: Tournament Edition

-Following the original Game Boy Advance port of Mortal Kombat: Deadly Alliance, a second version entitled Mortal Kombat: Tournament Edition was released on August 25, 2003.
+Following the original GBA port of Mortal Kombat: Deadly Alliance, a second version entitled Mortal Kombat: Tournament Edition was released on August 25, 2003.
 The game features the remaining playable characters omitted from the first version (with only Quan Chi, Shang Tsung, and Scorpion returning) plus three exclusive characters: Noob Saibot, Sareena, and Sektor.
-Both Game Boy Advance versions were re-released as part of the Mortal Kombat: Legacy Kollection compilation in 2025.
+Both GBA versions were re-released as part of the Mortal Kombat: Legacy Kollection compilation in 2025.

 Reception

-Reception for Mortal Kombat: Deadly Alliance was generally favorable as it both resuscitated a series that had been waning since the late 1990s and brought many new innovations to it.
+The reception for Mortal Kombat: Deadly Alliance was generally favorable, as it both revived a series that had been waning since the late 1990s and introduced many innovations.
 Jeremy Dunham of IGN praised the game for reinventing the Mortal Kombat formula, pointing specifically to Ed Boon's implementation of "true three-dimensional fighting, entirely different fighting styles, and a deeper, more intuitive combo system."
 Jeff Gerstmann of GameSpot commended Deadly Alliance for its fluid animation and graphics, and stated that the roster was a "good mix of old and new faces."
 Likewise, Benjamin Turner of GameSpy welcomed the addition of new characters to the roster, and was complimentary of the new fighting system: "You can just sit back, turn your brain off, and beat people to bloody pulps."
 IGNs Craig Harris lauded the Game Boy Advance version for its polish and content, stating that "a lot of attention was poured into this project, from the fighting and graphics engine, to establishing enough presentation and extras to make the game an excellent single-player title."

 GameSpot declared Deadly Alliance the second-best GameCube release of November 2002, and gave the game its annual "Best Fighting Game on Xbox" and "Best Fighting Game on GameCube" awards.
 It also won the Best Brawl award at G-Phoria in 2003, and later would also be included on the best-seller budget lines for all three consoles, PlayStation 2's Greatest Hits, GameCube's Player's Choice, and Xbox's Platinum Hits.
 During the 6th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Deadly Alliance for "Console Fighting Game of the Year", which it ultimately lost to Tekken 4.